pdfminer/pdfminer.six/docs/source/faq.rst

 fact created by Euske.
 But, for a long time this original pdfminer did not support Python 3.
 Untill 2020 the original pdfminer only supported Python 2.

-Pdfminer.six started as a for of the original pdfminer with the goal of adding support for Python 3.
+Pdfminer.six started as a fork of the original pdfminer with the goal of adding support for Python 3.
 This was done with the six package.
 The six package helps to write code that is compatible with both Python 2 and Python 3.
 Hence, pdfminer.six.